spoj/GeminiPaste/README.md

 ![Input Content](screenshots/clipcontent_input.png)

-After pressing the hotkey, the prompt window appears.
+After pressing the hotkey, the prompt window appears, capturing the clipboard content in the input area.
 Here I've already pressed the "To table" canned prompt and the result is shown.

 ![Main Window](screenshots/main_window.png)